Smoking Fish

 Wood chips smoking box.

 Smoking fish at higher temperatures drastically shortens the process.
 The fish can be smoked/baked in 30 minutes at 300-350° F (150-180° C), which can be considered barbecuing.
 Such a short time, however, will produce a little smoky flavor.
 The best course of action is to apply smoke for 60 minutes at 100-140° F (38-60° C) and then cook the fish at high temperatures.
-This can be easily accomplished even in a regular barbecue grill by filling with wood chips/sawdust a holed metal box, then placing it on hot charcoal briquettes.
+This can be easily accomplished even in a regular barbecue grill by filling a holed metal box with wood chips/sawdust and then placing it on hot charcoal briquettes.
 Once the chips ignite, they will keep on producing smoke.
 The simplest arrangement is to wrap up wooden chips with aluminium foil and make some holes in it with a nail.
-Ready to use cast iron or stainless steel cigar box sized containers are sold in the barbecue section of a large store.
-Do not wet your chips as this will create delay in producing smoke as moisture will have to evaporate first.
+Ready-to-use cast iron or stainless steel cigar box-sized containers are sold in the barbecue section of a large store.
+Do not wet your chips, as this will create a delay in producing smoke as moisture will have to evaporate first.

 Smokehouse for Hot Smoking

-The most difficult part of hot smoking is maintaining temperature while burning wood chips.
+The most difficult part of hot smoking is maintaining the temperature while burning wood chips.
 Burning whole logs is not easy and requires continuous attention.
-Using thermostat controlled electric heating elements simplifies the process but only for small units.
-A larger unit, like 20 cubic feet smoker below, needs powerful heating elements for hot smoking.
-Look at the modified warming oven that was converted into industrial quality smokehouse by Gary Zarebski of Winscosin.
+Using thermostat-controlled electric heating elements simplifies the process, but only for small units.
+A larger unit, like the 20 cubic-foot smoker below, needs powerful heating elements for hot smoking.
+Look at the modified warming oven that was converted into an industrial quality smokehouse by Gary Zarebski of Wisconsin.

 The snow is on the ground, but this insulated smokehouse can maintain high temperatures in any conditions.